JIHAD IN THE KORAN

-The three Jewish tribes of Medina did not see the rise of Islam as a threat to them until the Muslims developed an appetite for booty and started raiding the caravans that passed by the city on their way to and from Mecca.
+The three Jewish tribes of Medina did not see the rise of Islam as a threat until the Muslims developed an appetite for booty and started raiding the caravans that passed by the city on their way to and from Mecca.
 These raids were sanctioned by the Koran since the booty the Muslims were taking was from unbelievers.

-It was at Badr, that the Prophet first informed his followers of the concept of life in the grave.
+The Muslim victory over the Meccans at Badr particularly unnerved the Jews.
+At the Battle of Badr, Muhammad not only demonstrated an unnatural bloodlust and thirst for revenge, but also gave reason to question his sanity.
+It was at Badr that he first informed his followers of the concept of life in the grave.
 After the battle, the Muslim dead were given a proper burial while the Meccan casualties were simply thrown down a well.
 God’s Messenger was seen shouting at the corpses in the well.
-This yelling at dead people left some of his followers perplexed, but the Prophet had an explanation.
+This left some of his followers perplexed, but the Prophet had an explanation.

 Narrated Ibn Umar:

 “The Prophet looked at the people of the well and said, ‘Have you found true what your Lord promised you?’

 Somebody said to him, ‘You are addressing dead people.’